Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Main Results

 \subsubsection{Canceling the interference}

-~\\ The CD-ZF scheme assumes naively that TX~1 correctly estimates the CSIT at TX~$j$, for any $j$ in $\Nb_M$, such that \eqm{ \bHH^{(j)\leftarrow(1)}_q = \bHH\expj_q. } The probability that~\eqref{eq:prob_agree1} holds true will be evaluated in the following section.
+The CD-ZF scheme naively assumes that TX~1 correctly estimates the CSIT at TX~$j$, for any $j$ in $\Nb_M$, such that \eqm{ \bHH^{(j)\leftarrow(1)}_q = \bHH\expj_q. } The probability that~\eqref{eq:prob_agree1} holds true will be evaluated in the following section.
 Therefore, the fact that~\eqref{eq:prob_agree1} is fulfilled implies that the setting is \emph{consistent}---although it does not guarantee feasibility, which will be ensured by the parameter $\mu$.
-The goal of TX~$1$ is to imitate the interference cancellation performance that the centralized ZF scheme would achieve if every other TX also owned $\bHH^{(1)}$\footnote{We could develop more convoluted schemes in order to increase the achievable rate at low or medium SNR regimes.
-As a matter of example, we could design several layers of quantization such that, for every~$j$, TX~$(j-1)$ tries to correct the interference generated by TX~$j$, in a similar manner to the algorithm presented in~\cite{dekerret2016_asilomar}.
-Nevertheless, in this work we focus on the asymptotic regime and thus maintain the scheme its simplest expression.}.
-In order to provide some insights, we first describe the single-antenna case with 2 TXs and 2 RXs.
+The goal of TX~$1$ is to imitate the interference cancellation performance that the centralized ZF scheme would achieve if every other TX also had access to $\bHH^{(1)}$.\footnote{We could develop more convoluted schemes in order to increase the achievable rate at low or medium SNR regimes.
+As a matter of example, we could analyze the minimum mean-square error (MMSE) precoding as in~\cite{Miretti2021_cellfree}, or design several layers of quantization such that, for every~$j$, TX~$(j-1)$ tries to correct the interference generated by TX~$j$, in a similar manner to the algorithm presented in~\cite{dekerret2016_asilomar}.
+Nevertheless, in this work we focus on the asymptotic regime, and thus we maintain the scheme in its simplest expression.} In order to provide some insights, we first describe the single-antenna case with 2 TXs and 2 RXs.